 Dear Prairie View Families and Community,

 I am grateful and feel blessed to continue as the principal of such an exemplar school; which I believe is a special place of learning.
-This is my second year at Prairie View and I absolutely love it here!
+This is my third year at Prairie View and I absolutely love it here!
 The staff and I are so appreciative of the community that surrounds us!
 It is filled with committed parents/guardians who partner with us and will do whatever it takes to ensure that our students grow as learners, leaders and citizens.
 We are always striving to make sure we provide the best education to help your child achieve his/her highest potential.

-I have been married for twenty-three years to Kirk Hirota who is a professional photographer.
+I have been married for twenty-four years to Kirk Hirota who is a professional photographer.
 He has his own photography business but also teaches at Rogers High School and is adjunct at Whitworth University.
-We have two daughters, Camina who is in her first year of graduate school at Whitworth University and Kimiko who is a freshman at Stanford University.
+We have two daughters, Camina who is in her first year of graduate school at Whitworth University and Kimiko who is a sophomore at Stanford University.
 My mom and step-dad have lived with us for 22 years and have helped raise our family.